OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-02.md

 ## 2 Kings 2:1

-When the Lord was about to take Elijah up to heaven in a whirlwind, Elijah and Elisha were on their way from Gilgal.
+As the time approached for the Lord to take Elijah up to heaven in a whirlwind, Elijah and Elisha were travelling from Gilgal.

 ## 2 Kings 2:2